Snervan/angular-blog-activite1/README.md

 # About this repository

-Work done following the instructions of the first activity from AngularJS' course on OpenClassrooms.
+Work done following the instructions of the first activity from Angular course on OpenClassrooms.
 This is personal work.

 Don't forget **npm-install** to install the necessary packages.